Click here to listen online Click here to listen online

 and local stories.
 If you’ve got the time, Bullion Plaza would

-current displays on mining, ranching, minerals, Native
+its school days to the current displays on mining, ranching,

-American foundations, Ethnic heritage and more.
-You don’t
+minerals, Native American foundations, Ethnic heritage and

-have to know anything—Bullion Plaza will give you all the
+more.
+You don’t have to know anything—Bullion Plaza will

-info you need—and you don’t have to have a lot of time.
+give you all the info you need—and you don’t have to have a

-interested, call 928-473-3700.
+If you’re interested, call 928-473-3700.

 Come to the Town of Miami for Second Saturday, a street